-If you have a combined reappointment process between the hospital and your health plans, this may not be a substantial change for you (assuming you have kept a 2-year cycle if you are Joint Commission accredited facility).
+If you have a combined reappointment process between the hospital and your health plans, this may not be a substantial change for you (assuming you have kept a 2-year cycle if you are a Joint Commission accredited facility).
 However, if you are a facility that does not have a combined process, or a stand-alone facility that provides credentialing services to one hospital, this change to a 3-year period may affect your processes.

 Start With a Review of State Requirements